-At the time, I was rather obsessed by the rawness in Sandy Wilson’s Scroope Terrace extension in Cambridge in which I was working – I love all the concrete benches and so on in that building.
+At the time, we were rather obsessed by the rawness in Sandy Wilson’s Scroope Terrace extension in Cambridge where Piers Taylor was teaching – we love all the concrete benches and so on in that building.
 Starfall has a very simple asymmetric section that allows the morning light to penetrate deep into the building and flood it with light.
-For me, the project was also a way of reconciling all the thermal deficiencies of Moonshine, which is far too lightweight – Starfall is ruthlessly thermally massive, and with it incredibly efficient.
-As ever, Kris Eley helped me reconcile all that, Tinyue Liu drew it beautifully and Structures 1 engineered it effortlessly.
-Thanks again to Peter Clegg for recommending me for the project.
+For us, the project was also a way of reconciling all the thermal deficiencies of Moonshine, which is far too lightweight – Starfall is ruthlessly thermally massive, and with it incredibly efficient.

 Architecture Today article by Rob Gregory here: Nov-50-HOUSES-MitchTaylor